File a Wage Theft Complaint

 How to report Wage Theft

-Potential victims of wage theft are urged to reach out to your local LASD Patrol Station and file a complaint.
-If you live in an area of LA County not patrolled by the Sheriff’s Department, please locate your nearest Sheriff’s Station to file a report.
+Potential victims of wage theft are urged to reach out to your local LASD Patrol Station and file a complaint or use the online form below.

-- The complaint is referred to the Detectives at LASD’s Special Victims Bureau-Wage Theft Taskforce
+- The complaint is referred to the Detectives at LASD’s Special Victims Bureau – Los Angeles Regional Human Trafficking Task Force.

 - All potential victims will be referred to the Office of Immigration Affairs for resources